 Garbage bag to put the rubbish plastic in as you open the packs in the roof

-Rules for moving in a Roof cavity without hurting yourself.
+3) Rules for walking in a Roof cavity that might save your life.

 When you are in a roof the plaster is deceptive, it is very brittle and weak.
 Keep in mind that if you fall though, it may not be just a matter of falling on the floor.
 You might fall on an office desk with one of those receipt holder spikes that goes right though you or you could fall down a stair well that is bellow you.